sendora-org/sendora-monorepo/README.md

 🚀 Building the best tool for Web3!

-> The source code is open-sourced for transparency purposes only.
-It includes commercial/paid functionality, and there are no plans to invite community contributions to the development.
+> While the source code is primarily open-sourced for transparency purposes and includes commercial/paid functionality, we welcome community feedback, issue reports, and thoughtful discussions.
+> Though we do not actively seek large-scale community contributions at this time, small improvements via pull requests may be considered on a case-by-case basis.